nobias-fht/advanced-scripting/docs/course/macro_recorder/index.md

 Luckily, there is a way to record the actions we do in Fiji and get the instructions to put in a macro.
 It is called the `Macro recorder`. :fire:

+!!! info "Learning Objectives"

+    * Learn how to use the macro recorder
+    * Explore different commands